 But it doesn’t stop there.
 Mat rempits exist all over Malaysia.

-Jalan Pasir Puteh, Perak, Sungai Lurus, Johor, and Jalan Kuala Terengganu-Kuantan are where mat rempits have been reportedly arrested before, proving that the mat rempit culture travels across Malaysia and it is pulling many teenagers into its trap.
+Jalan Pasir Puteh, Perak, Sungai Lurus, Johor, and Jalan Kuala Terengganu-Kuantan are where mat rempits have been reportedly arrested before, proving that the mat rempit culture travels across Malaysia and is pulling many teenagers into its trap.

 According to a former mat rempit, the racers are attention seekers and they like having people see their performances.
 This is why racing on actual tracks or on a blocked road does not give them the same level of excitement.

 Races are normally organised through illegal betting, and in some cases gangs are provoked into racing by other gangs simply by doing stunts on the road.
-Cash, and in some cases women are promised to those who win.
+Cash, and in some cases, women are promised to those who win.